jramcast/rhods/notebooks/fraud-detection/README.md

 7. Upload the model to S3.
 You can create a notebook to upload the model.

+8. Create a data science pipeline that collects, preprocesses, trains and uploads the model.

-8. Create a model server.
+9. Create a model server.
 Expose the model via an external route.
 The model framework should be `onnx` version 1.

-9. Create a data science pipeline that collects, preprocesses, trains and uploads the model.
+10. Test that you can consume the model.

 You can find the solutions in the `notebooks/fraud-detection/solutions` directory.